jimchen2/learn-russian/README.md

 *I am going to hoard only annually, so the next time I am expected to hoard at February next year.*

+*Also next time I hoard I will archive some videos to another bucket, sort of like creating a buffer space*

 ## 2024.09.18

 - Total size: 415.520 GiB (446161095352 Byte)